Non-Linear Precoding via Dirty Paper Coding for Near-Field Downlink MISO Communications: Numerical Results

-To further quantify these observations, Fig.~\ref{fig:contour_data_full_dvss_10_lin_diff}, \ref{fig:contour_data_full_dvss_100_lin_diff}, and \ref{fig:contour_data_full_dvss_1000_lin_diff} present the difference in sum rates achieved by DPC and ZF for UPA sizes of $10\times10$, $100\times100$, and $1000\times1000$, respectively, when the users are placed co-linearly with varying $s$ and $D$.
-The difference remains positive across all configurations, confirming that DPC consistently yields superior performance.
-For smaller antenna arrays, the variation in rate difference is predominantly influenced by $D$, since user distance strongly affects the effective channel gain.
-However, as the array size increases, the effect of $s$ becomes more pronounced because larger arrays provide finer angular resolution, allowing better discrimination between closely spaced users.
-Similar trends are also observed in the coplanar case, where DPC demonstrates greater resilience to user proximity by exploiting spatial correlation more effectively.
+Fig.~\ref{fig:plot_output} presents the variation of $\alpha_k$ and $(r_{kk}^{(\pi^\star)})^2$ in a two-user system.
+As users move closer in the near-field, channel correlation increases, causing $\alpha_k$ to grow sharply under ZF and limiting the available power, which degrades its sum-rate.
+DPC avoids this power penalty due to its orthonormal precoding structure, but near rank-deficiency in the channel matrix leads to unequal diagonal gains $(r_{kk}^{(\pi^\star)})^2$, giving one user strong performance while the other suffers.
+Thus, ZF becomes power-inefficient under strong correlation, whereas DPC remains capacity-optimal but may produce highly asymmetric rates when users are nearly co-located.
+Fig.~\ref{fig:SumRate_WS_spacing2} illustrates the sum-rate trend for $K$ users arranged colinearly along the $z$-axis.
+The user positions are $10$, $10 + 2/(K-1)$, $10 + 4/(K-1)$, $\ldots$, $12$, assuming a $N_x = 500$ UPA configuration.
+As $K$ increases and users become more closely spaced, DPC maintains or slightly improves the sum-rate by allocating more power to the nearest user, whereas ZF suffers a decline due to increasing difficulty in interference suppression.

-Fig.~\ref{fig:plot_output} illustrates the variation of $\alpha_k$ and $(r_{kk}^{(\pi^\star)})^2$ with inter-user spacing $s$ in a two-user system.
-As users move closer in the near-field region, the channel vectors become highly correlated, causing $\alpha_k = |\mathbf{f_k}|^2$ to increase sharply in ZF precoding.
-This amplification reduces the feasible transmit power per user under the constraint $\sum_k \alpha_k q_k \leq P_t$, leading to a significant drop in the ZF sum-rate.
-In contrast, DPC maintains a simplified power constraint $\sum_k q_{\pi(k)}^{(\pi)} \leq P_t$ since $\mathbf{Q}^{(\pi)}$ is orthonormal, avoiding power amplification.
-However, as user separation decreases, the channel matrix becomes nearly rank-deficient, resulting in large disparities among the diagonal elements $(r_{kk}^{(\pi^\star)})^2$ of $\mathbf{R}^{(\pi^\star)}$.
-Consequently, one user achieves a strong effective gain while the other experiences severe rate degradation.
-The results thus highlights that while ZF suffers from power inefficiency under high correlation, DPC remains capacity-optimal but exhibits unequal rate distribution when users are nearly co-located.
+Fig.~\ref{fig:contour_data_full_dvss_10_lin_diff} and \ref{fig:contour_data_full_dvss_1000_lin_diff} show the sum-rate gap between DPC and ZF, with users placed co-linearly over varying $\Delta$ and $d$.
+The gap is consistently positive, confirming the superiority of DPC.
+For small arrays, the rate difference is mainly driven by user distance $d$ due to its impact on channel strength.
+As the array size increases, the influence of $\Delta$ grows, as larger arrays offer finer angular resolution to better separate nearby users.
+Similar behaviour is observed for coplanar users, where DPC remains more robust to close user spacing by effectively leveraging spatial correlation.